lukavr05/final-year-project/documents/main.typ

 ```

 Which is a `numpy` array of type `float`, containing the frequencies neatly formatted as `numpy` and `sklearn` are extremely compatible.

+If we run the program on `example1`, `example2` and `example3` (found in the `product/binary-feature-extraction/examples` directory), we can visualise the distribution of the relevant instructions.

+#figure(
+  image("media/bfe_inst_frq.png", width: 74%)
+)

+From the graph, we can deduce that the `mov` instruction is the most common throughout the examples, with the others having mild but identifiable differences.

 #pagebreak()